About The Women's Committee

 The twenty-ninth annual workshop of the Women's Committee, organised by Dr Helen Paul, will take place at the Guildhall, Winchester on Saturday, 3 November 2018.

-The provisional programme and booking form can be found here.
+The provisional programme can be found here.

 Information on past and future workshops can be found here.